glitchdata/gd-cron/README.md

   - **Run now**: immediately triggers the hook with its stored arguments.
   - **Delete**: unschedules the specific timestamp/args pair.
   - **Edit**: change next run time, recurrence, and arguments; the event is unscheduled and rescheduled with the new values.
+  - For one-off events, the recurrence shows as **Once** when editing.
 - Schedule new events using the form:
   - Enter a hook name (e.g. `my_custom_hook`).
   - Optionally provide JSON arguments (e.g. `["foo", 123]`).